 Award value: $1,350

 The Graeme Bell Travel Award program accepts applications in fall (September) and winter (January) for the 2022 PURE cohort.

 PURE students can receive a maximum of one award per year.
 Students can submit applications for both fall and winter deadlines, provided they were not awarded in the fall.

 To be eligible to apply for a GBTA, students must:

 - Be currently enrolled as a full-time undergraduate student at the University of Calgary in good academic standing

-- Have completed a PURE research project in spring/summer 2020
+- Have received a PURE award in spring/summer 2022

 - Have submitted a complete application form

-- Be presenting their PURE research at a virtual conference or symposium
+- Be presenting their PURE research at a conference or symposium

 In determining who will receive awards, the committee will consider the need for funds, clarity of statements explaining of how the experience will enhance the program outcomes of PURE, the number of applications, event type, and the nature of participation.
 In general, conference presentations will be given higher priority over poster presentations.
 The committee may also prioritize upper-level students, first-time conference attendees, and EDI seeking groups.

 Presenting at the annual meeting of the International Neuropsychological Society was a remarkable experience!
 With the support of my supervisors and PURE, I had the opportunity to travel to America and learn about interdisciplinary approaches in healthcare within the field of neuropsychology.
 As an oral presenter, I also had the opportunity to develop effective communication and presentational skills while enhancing social networks with doctors and PhD students from around the world, all through the incredible support of the GBTA!